Farama-Foundation/ViZDoom/docs/dev/building_from_source.md

 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

-We recommend using at least macOS High Sierra 10.13+ with Python 3.8+.
+We recommend using at least macOS High Sierra 10.13+.
 On Apple Silicon, make sure you are using Python/Pip for Apple Silicon.